The Identify API is only available to Business plan customers.

 Using the Identify API in a Legally Compliant Manner

 The Identify API is disabled by default, making it easy to avoid accidentally capturing personal information until you have handled privacy concerns appropriately.
 By enabling User Attributes, you may be passing your end users’ personal data to Hotjar.
-We require that you acknowledge your legal obligations when doing so and accept Hotjar’s Data Processing agreement.
+We require that you acknowledge your legal obligations when doing so and accept Hotjar’s Data Processing Agreement.

 It is your responsibility to use this feature in a legally compliant manner, consistent with the laws of your country and countries your users visit from.
 Visit our privacy page to learn more about Hotjar’s approach to user privacy.
 When using User Attributes, you should be aware of and conform to Hotjar’s Terms of Service and Acceptable Use Policy.